Candida Diet Food List

 Yes, you can treat Candida naturally and safely with food without the fear of any adverse effects.

-In this article, we look at the most appropriate Candida Diet Food List.
+This article looks at the most appropriate Candida Diet Food List.
 Before then, here is a brief explanation of what Candida is.

 What is Candida?